Vellipomakey

 Vellipomakey is a 2017 Indian Telugu-language romantic drama film written and directed by Yakub Ali.
+(Note: Credited as Ali Mohammad.)
 The film stars debutant Vishwak Sen and Nithyasree Reddy.

 Plot

 Chandu is an animator from Warangal.
 Most of his friends have relationships and he doesn't have one.
 Shruthi, is his colleague from work and they work in a project together.
 Before Chandu asks Shruthi out, she rejects him.
 He later receives a friend request from Swetha.
 Swetha makes a large impact on Chandu's life: he is isolated from his friends and work.

 Things go haywire for Chandu as Swetha goes missing out and he gets worried.
 Upon searching he reaches a School building where Chandu finds out a guy who is Swetha's cousin and explains him that Swetha is fed up with her parents behaviour, out of frustration she left her house and stays at her grandmother's home.
 And then Swetha falls in love with a guy who later cheats her on being in relation with another girl and Swetha takes a lot of time in the process of healing up.
 In order to be happy, she selects unknown persons in the form of love where her cousin won't object her because she's happy for a particular time upon spending some memorable moments with them.
 Chandu asks her cousin to call Swetha once to meet but she won't show up.
 Chandu leaves the place in a depressed state and settles his friend's love matter with a neat clarification to his parents.
 Later Chandu joins another company where he meets Shruthi, his previous company's colleague who works with him again.
 It is implied that they are interested in each other and that, Chandu has begun to move on.